Purple Sweet Potato Sourdough Sandwich Loaf

 Servings: 12 slices

-Stokes purple sweet potatoes provide inspiration for this beautiful and soft pinkish purple sweet potato sourdough sandwich loaf.
+Stokes purple sweet potatoes provide inspiration for this beautiful and soft pinkish purple sweet potato sourdough sandwich bread.

 Print Recipe